Last updated: February 1, 2022

 Descartes is a Processor of the Personal Information for the purposes of the Agreement.
 Descartes will Process Personal Information as necessary for the purposes of the Agreement in accordance with this DPA and will not disclose Personal Information to third parties other than to Descartes’ Affiliates or Third Party Processors for the aforementioned purposes or as required by law.

-Customer authorizes and requests that Descartes Process the necessary types of Personal Information required to fulfill the Agreement, which may include but is not limited to:
+Customer authorizes and requests that Descartes Process the necessary types of Personal Information required to fulfill the Agreement, which shall includeonly of :

 Customer authorizes Descartes to Process Personal Information for the following purposes only:

-To the extent Descartes receives additional instructions for the Processing of Personal Information, Descartes will comply with such instructions to the extent necessary for: (i) Descartes to comply with its Processor obligations under the Data Protection Regulations; and (ii) to assist Customer in complying with its Controller obligations under the Data Protection Regulations in relation to the Agreement.
+To the extent Descartes receives additional instructions for the Processing of Personal Information, Descartes will comply with such instructions to the extent necessary for: (i) Descartes to comply with its Processor obligations under the Data Protection Regulations; and (ii) to assist Customer in complying with its Controller obligations under the Data Protection Regulations in relation to the Agreement, which may include but is not limited to reasonably assisting Controller in the performance of any required data protection impact assessment or prior consultation with regulatory authority specified under Data Protection Regulations as it relates to the Processing or intended Processing by Descartes.
 Without prejudice to Descartes’ obligations under this Section 5, the parties will negotiate in good faith with respect to any charges or fees that may be incurred by Descartes to comply with Customer’s instructions with regard to the Processing of Personal Information that require the use of resources different from, or in addition to, those normally required for the provision of the product or services under the Agreement.

 Customer will ensure that its instructions to Descartes for the Processing of Personal Information will, at all times, be lawful and in compliance with the Data Protection Regulations.
 Descartes will notify Customer if it reasonably believes any instruction or request from the Customer will require Descartes to take any action that Descartes reasonably believes will not be in compliance with the Data Protection Regulations.
 Descartes shall have no other obligation to act beyond sending such notice to the Customer and is not responsible for performing legal research or providing legal advice.